material-components/material-components-android/docs/components/BottomAppBar.md

 cutout. `fabCradleVerticalOffset` specifies the vertical offset between the FAB and the `BottomAppBar`.
 If `fabCradleVerticalOffset` is 0, the center of the FAB will be aligned with the top of the `BottomAppBar`.

+#### Hide on scroll

+The `BottomAppBar` can be set to hide on scroll with the `hideOnScroll` attribute.
+To enable this behavior, you should ensure that the scrolling content is in a `NestedScrollView`.
+There's no need to wrap the `BottomAppBar` in an `AppBarLayout` or use any of the scroll flags associated with `AppBarLayout` such as `app:layout_scrollFlags`.

 ### Handling Menu Options